SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/07-Homework.md

 [/code-editor]
 [task-description]
 # Description
-Write a program to print the day of the week as word:
+Write a program to print the day of the week as a word:

 * Read and integer **n**: the **day of the week** in range `[1..7]`
 * Print the name of the day (as word, in English)
 * Print `Error` if the number is not in the given range

 # Example